 Decentralization of the Digital Economy

-The digital economy is defined as an economy that relies mainly on information technology, which means every stage of information manufacturing, from culture, training, and teaching, through the manufacture of physical computer parts and components, and then to the manufacture of computer software, or something computer-based, in one form or another.
+The digital economy is defined as an economy predominantly reliant on information technology, encompassing every stage of information manufacturing, from culture, training, and teaching, to the production of physical computer parts and components, and the development of computer software or other computer-based applications.
+What sets these industries apart is their primary reliance on human intellect, with the real cost lying in research and development rather than hardware and equipment, as is the case in traditional industries.

 Author : Manahel Thabet